DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _I completely misunderstood situation.
 The history, I know, is ingrained in my head._

-_Because I lived in world where humans won Great War._
+_Because I lived in world where humans won the Great War._

 It was all right somehow.
 Certainly, this world was more or less doing all right.
 That was what he believed from the bottom of his heart.
 Only seeing this scenery made him to finally realize it.
 There was no such convenient "someone".

 Prophet Sid no longer exists.
 Therefore there is no one among humans who could stand against four races.
 The city was filled with screams.